Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 This movie is made with teenagers in mind.
 It clearly targets only a certain age group.
 Having said that, this film will not disappoint you even if you’re an adult.

 The story is predictable.
 You can guess what’s coming from miles away.
 Still, it’s pretty entertaining.
 Give it a go.

 The plot revolves around Cady Heron, a new girl who moves in from Africa.
 She begins going to public school for the first time, but can't stay away from a clique known as the Plastics.
 When she makes the mistake of falling in love with the leader's ex-boyfriend, they decide to take revenge on her by any means possible.

-As a 23 year old guy, I’m not big fan of teen movies.
+As a 23-year-old guy, I’m not a big fan of teen movies.
 Mean Girls, however, isn’t exactly your typical entry in the genre.
 Cady’s story is relatable and genuine.
 You’ll root for her all the way through.